imagej/imagej.github.io/pages/BioVoxxel_Toolbox.md

 image and feature size).

-Remark: The pseudo flat field correction menu command links to the plugin with the same name under {% include bc content="Plugins |
+Remark: The pseudo flat field correction menu command links to the plugin with the same name under {% include bc content='Plugins |
+BioVoxxel' %}

-BioVoxxel" %} (necessary to additionally download from the BioVoxxel update site together with the Toolbox).
+`(necessary to additionally download from the BioVoxxel update site together with the Toolbox). `

 Advantage of the Pseudo flat field correction: This is now recordable and works with stacks.
 Thus, time-lapse movies e.g. from a brightfield